John Wayne

 A wrinkle and a crease have very different physical properties, and that skin has a bunch of creases in it.
 You are welcome to fly it if you believe it is safe, I would not though.

 I still don't have enough information to make that determination.
-I asked questions that have yet to be answered. ;)
+I simply asked questions.

 Airworthiness in this case is a "legal" definition, not an opinion.
 If the plane was inspected and put back into service with the proper log book entries it is legally "airworthy".
 To determine the airworthyness of an airplane by one photo is "unprofessional" at best.